neurobin/JLIVECD/README.md

 1. In your project directory, you will find some default directories.
 Don't change their names.
 The directories are:

- 1. debcache: .deb files are kept here.
-See debcache management for more details.
+ 1. `debcache`: `.deb` files are kept here.
+See the special feature section for more details.
- 2. edit: This is the root filesystem (i.e /) for the live system (chroot system).
+ 2. `edit`: This is the root filesystem (i.e `/`) for the live system (chroot system).
 Any change you make here will appear in the finalized ISO.
- 3. extracted: This is where the original ISO is extracted.
+ 3. `extracted`: This is where the original ISO is extracted.
 You can change several things here, like Diskname, release, date, splash screen, etc.
- 4. mnt: A directory used only for mounting ISO image.
+ 4. `mnt`: A directory used only for mounting ISO image.

-2. There's also an additional file named disk, which contains the target ISO name.
+2. There's also an additional file named `disk`, which contains the target ISO name.
 You can edit this file to edit the name.
 Dont' delete it though.